Economic Research Forum (ERF)

 Professor of Economics, University of Ottawa

-Paul Makdissi is Professor of Economics of the University of Ottawa.
+Paul Makdissi is a professor at the Department of Economics of the University of Ottawa.
 He is currently an Associate Editor of the Journal of Economic Inequality.
-His main areas of research are socioeconomic health inequality measurement, the distributive impact of taxation and public pricing, and income inequality measurement.
-He was the president of the Société canadienne de science économique for the 2021-2022 academic year.
-He has also been a consultant for many federal and provincial ministries and agencies in Canada and several international organizations.
+Previously he has held positions at the Université de Sherbrooke (Canada) and the Vrije Universiteit Amsterdam (The Netherlands).
+His main research areas are socioeconomic health inequality measurement, the distributive impact of taxation and public pricing, and income inequality measurement.
+He was the president of the Société canadienne de science économique (the French Canadian economics association) for the 2021-2022 academic year.
+From 2017 to 2019, he was the thematic leader for the Equity and Inclusive Growth research theme for the Economic Research Forum for the Arab Countries, Iran, and Turkey.
+He has consulted for many international organizations, ministries, and agencies in Canada.

 Content by this Author